private-engine-hub/GrowthPad/docs/architecture.md

 ### B. The Consumers (`apps/next`, `apps/expo`)
 - **Config**: `composite: false`.
 - **Role**: These are the "End-points."
 Since they use `noEmit: true` (compilation is handled by Next.js/Metro), they shouldn't produce declaration files.
 They simply consume the types supplied by `packages/app`.

-This separation avoids the persistent "noEmit vs composite" errors often found in large monorepos.